 |Difference Between Cis and Trans Isomers

 |Cis isomers are molecules with the same connectivity of atoms.
-They feature similar side groups placed on the same side of a double bond.
+They feature same side groups placed on the same side of a double bond.

 |Trans isomers are not very polar.
 Many trans isomers are non-polar molecules.

-|Due to loosely packed molecules, cis isomers have relatively lower melting points than trans isomers.||Due to tightly packed molecules, the melting points of trans isomers are usually higher than those of cis isomers.
+|Due to tightly packed molecules, the melting points of trans isomers are usually higher than those of cis isomers.

-|Likewise, due to the presence of strong attractive forces between atoms cis isomers have a high boiling point.||The boiling point is comparatively low for trans isomer as there are no strong attractive forces.
+|The boiling point is comparatively low for trans isomers as there are no strong attractive forces.

 |Cis isomers in inert solvents have a strongly soluble content.

 |The protons aren’t readily emitted in trans isomers.
 So it has less acidic strength.

 These are some differences between cis and trans isomers.
 To know more about isomers and other chemistry topics you can keep visiting BYJU’s or download our app for interesting content and learning experience.